8ude/UG212_AudioForGames_Fall21/README.md

 and create the audio from scratch.
 At least one layer of the sound should be synthesized - you can use whatever synthesizer you wish (See the [Wiki](https://github.com/8ude/UG212_AudioForGames_Fall21/wiki/%F0%9F%94%8A-Audio-Plugin-and-SFX-Resources) for some free resources).

-You will need to make sure you have the ability to view video in Reapers - for that, you need to [DOWNLOAD VLC](https://www.videolan.org/).
+You will need to make sure you have the ability to view video in Reaper - for that, you need to [DOWNLOAD VLC](https://www.videolan.org/).
 If you're having trouble, try following along with [this video](https://www.youtube.com/watch?v=m5eWDeftza4) or checking in with Darwin or Corey during office hours.

 Some things to strive for: